DevExpress/testcafe-studio-docs/documentation/guides/run-tests.md

 ## Run Configurations

-TestCafe Studio can run tests in all desktop and mobile browsers (with or without a UI).
-It determines which browsers are installed on the local computer and automatically creates *run configurations* for them.
+TestCafe Studio can run tests in desktop and mobile browsers, with or without a UI (see [Supported Browsers](../../references/supported-browsers.md)).
+TestCafe Studio determines which browsers are installed on the local computer and automatically creates *run configurations* for them.
 You can view available configurations and switch between them in the **Run Configuration** drop-down menu.

 ![Run Congiruation Menu](../../images/guides/run-configuration-list.png)